GabeStah/gremlin-blog-posts/src/_posts/chaos-engineering/chaos-engineering-through-staged-resiliency/stage-3/2018-10-11-chaos-engineering-through-staged-resiliency-stage-3.md

 ### Performing a CDN Failure Simulation Test

 We use the same steps as above to perform a scheduled, automated Gremlin `Blackhole` Attack to simulate failure of the CDN for our `bookstore-api-blue` environment.
-Simply changing the `db-` references to `cdn-`, and the relevant endpoints, will do the trick.
-However, for brevity's sake we won't include the step-by-step instructions for doing so within this section.
+Simply changing the `db-` references to `cdn-` and the relevant endpoints will do the trick.
+However, for brevity's sake, we won't include the step-by-step instructions for doing so within this section.

 ## Resiliency Stage 3 Completion